+4.1.2.
+Looking at partner:

+Players are requested not to look at their partners during play of a hand.
+The object is to avoid any suggestion of unethical communication.

+4.1.3.
+Discussions:

-- 4.1.2.
-Looking at partner: Players are requested not to look at their partners during play of a hand.
-The object is to avoid any suggestion of unethical communication. - 4.1.3.
-Discussions: As a matter of propriety and in order to save time, players are enjoined during the match, to avoid discussion with partner or argument with opponents.
-In case of dispute a player's proper recourse is to refer to his captain, if applicable, or to the Tournament Director in charge. - 4.1.4.
-Partnership understandings: Under the Laws of Duplicate Bridge, a player is not allowed to make a call or play based on a partnership understanding unless the opposing pair may reasonably be expected to understand its meaning, or unless the use of such a call or play has been fully disclosed on the Official Convention Card.
+As a matter of propriety and in order to save time, players are enjoined during the match, to avoid discussion with partner or argument with opponents.
+In case of dispute a player's proper recourse is to the Tournament Director or, subject to the limitations in Section 5.1, to the Captain of the team.

+4.1.4.
+Partnership understandings:

+Under the Laws of Duplicate Bridge, a player is not allowed to make a call or play based on a partnership understanding unless the opposing pair may reasonably be expected to understand its meaning, or unless the use of such a call or play has been fully disclosed on the Official System card.
 Detailed explanation may be deferred until the call of play is actually made.

-Psychic bids are permissible, but at all times should have the same element of surprise for partner as for the opponents.
+Psychic bids are permissible, but at all times should have the same element of surprise for partner as for the opponents; they may not be the subject of undisclosed partnership understandings.

-- 4.1.5.
-Leaving the table during the bidding and play: No player may leave the table during the bidding.
-Dummy may leave the table after the opening lead has been made with the consent of his screen-mate. - 4.1.6.
-No 'time-out': A player may leave the table between hands to go to the lavatory or to get a (non-alcoholic) drink.
+4.1.5.
+Leaving the table during the bidding and play:

+No player may leave the table during the bidding.
+Dummy may leave the table after the opening lead has been made with the consent of his screen-mate.

+4.1.6.
+No 'time-out':

+A player may leave the table between hands to go to the lavatory or to get a (nonalcoholic) drink.
 But no partnership may leave the table together and no partnership may have any discussion during the match except through the screen aperture (between hands) in the presence of their opponents.